New Zealand PM says she’s having a baby

-WELLINGTON: New Zealand Prime Minister Jacinda Ardern announced on Friday she is expecting her first baby in June, making her the country’s first leader to give birth while in office.
+WELLINGTON: New Zealand Prime Minister Jacinda Ardern announced on Friday she is expecting her first baby, and is set to become the country’s first leader to give birth while in office.

-The 37-year-old, who took office in October, said the pregnancy was “unexpected but exciting” for her and partner Clarke Gayford.

-“We’re both really happy.
-We wanted a family but weren’t sure it would happen for us,” she said in a statement.
+The 37-year-old, who was sworn in last October, made global headlines when she slapped down pre-election questions over whether she intended to start a family, insisting pregnancy had no bearing on a woman’s career opportunities.

+Ardern was all smiles Friday as she appeared with partner Clarke Gayford at their home to announce the “unexpected but exciting” news of their first baby.

+“Clark and I are really exited to share…that in June we are looking forward to welcoming our first child,” she told reporters.

+“We still have to get used to saying that out loud because we’ve been keeping that to ourselves for quite a long time.”

-The charismatic leader enjoyed a meteoric rise last year, winning office just months after taking the helm of the center-left Labor Party.
+The charismatic leader enjoyed a rapid rise to the top ranks of politics, winning office last year just months after taking the helm of the center-left Labour Party.

 “We thought 2017 was a big year!” she tweeted.